Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Analysis

 \subsection{Frame Syntax vs. Semantics}

 Our initial motivation for modifying non-autoregressive, mask-predict parsers stems from the argument that, when shifting to span prediction from text generation, a length module only needs to predict frame syntax as opposed to both frame syntax and semantics.
-We make the implicit assumption that frame syntax is \textit{easier} to learn than frame semantics; we now devise an experiment to test this hypothesis.
+We make the implicit assumption that frame syntax is \textit{easier} to learn than frame semantics.
+Though this assumption is supported by recent work fine-tuning span-based transformers for task-oriented semantic parsing \cite{desai-2021-dianosing}, we now devise an experiment to explicitly test this hypothesis.

 We refer to a regular decoupled frame \texttt{[IN:SEND\_MESSAGE [SL:CONTENT [} I'll be there at 6pm \texttt{] ] ]} as ``syntax + semantics'', while a decoupled frame without leaf arguments \texttt{[IN:SEND\_MESSAGE [SL:CONTENT ] ]} as ``syntax only''.
 Here, the ``syntax only'' frame mimics a constituency tree, representing coarse-grained \textit{structure} rather than fine-grained \textit{meaning}.
 Using TOPv2, we create two training sets, one with ``syntax only'' frames and one with ``syntax + semantics'' frames.
 Table \ref{tab:syntax-and-semantics} shows EM scores when fine-tuning BART, RoBERTa AR, and RoBERTa NAR parsers on these training sets.